Carpentarian grasswren

 Its natural habitat is subtropical or tropical dry shrubland.
 It is threatened by habitat loss.
-The habitat of this species is almost exclusively on top of sandstone escarpments in the Northern Territory.
-In this very difficult to access terrain it is found to be not so rare.
+The habitat of this species is almost exclusively the rocky ranges north of Mount Isa.
 This habitat is not endangered by human encroachment other than by fires because of the extreme inaccessibility.

 Taxonomy and systematics

 The species was formerly considered to be conspecific with the white-throated grasswren.
 It is monotypic.

 Behaviour and ecology

 Diet

 Feeds on insects and seeds.
 Forages by searching rock crevices and litter under shrubs on the ground.